Easy Vanilla Velvet Cake Recipe

 If you need a base cake for your celebratory occasions such as birthdays or weddings, you would want to try this vanilla velvet cake.

-Though I colored my cake turquoise and purple, you donโt really have to put the coloring gel in your cake batter if you donโt want to.
+Here, I colored my cake turquoise and purple, but you donโt have to put the coloring gel in your cake batter if you donโt want to.

-The reason I colored my cake was that I made this for one of my nieces who wanted to have a Frozen-themed birthday party.
-Hence the color.
+I colored my cake because I made it for one of my nieces, who wanted to have a Frozen-themed birthday party.

-If you ask me, a velvet cake is a moist cake with a slightly dense but moist texture and it has fine delicate crumbs that it feels like velvet in your mouth.
+If you ask me, a velvet cake is a moist cake with a slightly dense but moist texture.
+It has fine, delicate crumbs that feel like velvet in your mouth.

 But really, thatโs what a velvet cake should taste like, shouldnโt it?

-Itโs dense in texture, but smooth, fine, and delicate on the surface that when you touch it, your fingers will just run through nicely and smoothly.
+Like velvet, itโs dense in texture but smooth, fine, and delicate on the surface, so when you touch it, your fingers will run through it nicely and smoothly.

-I understand that this thing about velvety cake started from the famous red velvet cake.
-So any moist cake that has texture and fine crumbs like red velvet should be good to call a velvet cake.
+I understand that the idea of a velvety cake originated from the famous red velvet cake.
+So, any moist cake with texture and fine crumbs, like red velvet, should be considered a velvet cake.

-And if you need to decorate the cake with edible stuff that you can make yourself, you can check these Geode Candy Cupcake Toppers.
+If you need to decorate the cake with edible decorations that you can make yourself, check out these Geode Candy Cupcake Toppers.

-Iโm not brilliant in chemistry, to be honest.
-But ages ago I read somewhere (Iโm sorry I canโt remember the name of the website) that baking is about doing chemistry in the right way.
-The proportion of every ingredient plays a major role in creating your end results, and so is the method you use for your baking.
+The proportion of every ingredient plays a major role in creating your end results, and so does the method you use for your baking.

-To achieve the proper texture of a velvet cake, I personally find that I have to use a fermented dairy product such as buttermilk, yogurt, or sour cream.
+To achieve the proper texture of a velvet cake, I have to use a fermented dairy product such as buttermilk, yogurt, or sour cream.

-I personally tried using buttermilk and sour cream in my cakes.
-But I find that yogurt gives the best result to my liking.
-As the cake tastes richer but somehow it feels light.
+I personally tried using buttermilk and sour cream in my cakes, but I find that yogurt gives the best results.
+The cake tastes richer but somehow feels light.
 Itโs dense but fluffy at the same time.
 Overall, Iโm just happy using yogurt for my vanilla velvet cake.
-Because itโs more practical for me as I almost always have yogurt in the fridge.
+Itโs more practical for me, as I almost always have yogurt in the fridge.

-When it comes to yogurt, I personally prefer Greek-style yogurt.
-But you can use normal yogurt as long as itโs plain natural yogurt without flavor.
+- Yogurt: I use flavorless Greek-style yogurt.
+However, you can use regular yogurt as long as itโs plain, natural, and no flavor.

 This vanilla velvet cake is simple and very easy to make.

-All you have to do is put all the dry ingredients in one bowl, and put all the wet ingredients in another bowl or a jar.
+You can combine all the dry ingredients in one bowl and all the wet ingredients in another bowl or jar.

-Then make a hole in the center of your dry ingredients.
-And pour the wet ingredients in.
-Mix carefully using a hand-held mixer or a stand mixer, until you get a nice thick and smooth batter.
+Then, make a hole in the center of your dry ingredients and pour the wet ingredients in.
+Mix carefully using a hand-held or stand mixer until you get a nice, thick, and smooth batter.

-Divide the batter equally into two 7-inch round cake pans that have been lined with parchment paper.
+Divide the batter equally into two 7-inch round cake pans lined with parchment paper.

 Thatโs how easy it is.
 No fluff.
 Just simple.

 This vanilla velvet cake keeps well at cool room temperature for more than one week.
-You can refrigerate the cake and it stays ok for about two weeks.
+You can also refrigerate it, and it stays good for about two weeks.

-If you need the cake for a celebration cake and want to freeze the cake before you are ready to decorate it, you can freeze it for up to two months.
+If you need the cake for a celebration and want to freeze it before you are ready to decorate it, you can freeze it for up to two months.

-Make sure you let the cake at room temperature and fully wrap it with saran wrap about 2-3 layers before you keep it in the freezer.
+Before you keep the cake in the freezer, make sure you leave it at room temperature and fully wrap it with saran wrap, about 2-3 layers.

 Take the cake out of the freezer the night before you need it.
 Ideally, you let it thaw in the refrigerator overnight.

-Once your cake has thawed, you must not refreeze it and you must ensure to consume the cake within a few days.
+Once your cake has thawed, you must not refreeze it and must ensure to consume it within a few days.

-And donโt forget to check out other cake recipes that you may like.
+Donโt forget to check out other cake recipes you may like.

 Vanilla velvet cake